 A general practitioner in Singapore is one of the highest-paying jobs in the country.
 They’re responsible for diagnosing, treating, and prescribing medication for common health problems.
 They have specializations, such as surgeons for orthopedics, anesthesiologists for pain management, and dentists.

 Becoming a Singaporean general practitioner takes a minimum of 10 years of university and medical school education after high school graduation.
 General practitioners can work their way up to becoming specialists such as cardiothoracic surgeons, psychiatrists, and gynecologists.

 Monthly Salary: About S$21,000

 Foreign exchange brokers facilitate the trading of currencies.
 They buy and sell currencies to create profits and mitigate losses for their clients.
-Modern foreign exchange brokers and dealers partner with Singapore’s Exchange and use advanced platforms and software applications to streamline investor registration, deposit, withdrawal, and forex buying and selling processes.
+Modern foreign exchange brokers and dealers partner with Singapore’s Exchange and use advanced platforms and software applications to streamline its processes.